Beth Collins, M.D.

 Skin grafts and flaps are more serious than other forms of scar surgery.
 They’re more likely to be performed in a hospital as inpatient procedures, using general anesthesia.
 The treated area may take several weeks or months to heal, and a support garment or bandage may be necessary for up to a year.

-Scar revision performed by plastic surgeon Beth Collins M.D. in New Haven County can lessen the appearance of a scar and improve function Contact our office using the online contact form or call to schedule a consultation.
+Scar revision performed by plastic surgeon Beth Collins M.D. in New Haven County can lessen the appearance of a scar and improve function Contact our office using our online form or call (203) 689-5295 to schedule a consultation.